 They both saw their populations dwindle as a result of disease, famine and migration as well.
 But, on a more positive note, both peoples remained resilient in the face of all this.

-It’s true that some Irish emigrants were complicit in the suffering of Native Americans.
+It’s also true that some Irish emigrants were complicit in the suffering of Native Americans.
 In the late 1800s, some of them moved to the lands that had been cleared in Arizona to start new lives.
-Many even hoped to find their fortune through mining.
+Many even hoped to find fortune by mining the land.

 In fact, the story goes that members of the Choctaw Nation heard about the Great Famine from an Irish soldier who was involved in their removal to the west.
 Although other sources say it was an American soldier.

-The former was the son of famine era emigrants who studied Irish customs before looking to that of Native American’s.
+Mooney was the son of famine era emigrants who studied Irish customs before looking to that of Native American’s.
 He became known as the ‘The Indian Man’ after living among the Cherokee in the late 1800s.
-The latter was also an ethnographer who collected both Native American and Irish language folklore.
+Curtin was also an ethnographer who collected both Native American and Irish language folklore.